The Best Fitness Trackers for Kids in 2018

-When you hook up your child’s LeapBand to your computer, there is an app with settings that allow you, the parent to decide when your child can access the play modes and their activities based on their age level.
+When you hook up your child’s LeapBand to your computer, there is an app with settings that allows parents to decide when your child can access the play modes based on their age level.

 - Interactive fitness games keep kids moving